fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-ii.md

 ---

 It was a Sunday when they tried to leave.
 The last bag was packed.
-Miguel had checked the tires.
-Lito had quietly offered them sandwiches wrapped in banana leaves.
 No one made a scene.
-There was no confrontation.

-Only clouds.

-Thick and unmoving.

-Miguel gripped the steering wheel as the van bumped along the gravel path toward the road that would take them back to the city.
-Anna sat with a pillow against her belly, eyes unfocused.

-Neither of them spoke.

-But when they reached the main road, they found the way blocked.
+But when they reached the bridge, the river had swallowed the road— brown water churning with branches and plastic, rushing in circles that never ended.

-The river had risen over the concrete bridge.
-A churning brown torrent flooded the only route back to town, dragging branches and plastic bags in slow, ugly circles.

-Miguel swore under his breath.
-“They didn’t say anything about flooding.”

-Anna stared at the water.

-“It wasn’t flooded this morning,” she said.

-They waited an hour.
-Then two.
-But the current didn’t recede.

-Finally, they turned back.

----
+They turned back in silence.

-Tatay Lito met them at the gate with no surprise.
+Tatay Lito was waiting at the gate, unsurprised.

-“I had a feeling,” he said simply.
-“The river always swells early this time of year.”
+“The river rises early,” he said simply.
+“You were never meant to get far.”

 Miguel was fuming as he unloaded the bags.
 “I checked the forecast.”